thunkable/docs-thunkable-com/thunkable-cross-platform/0-faqs.md

 # FAQs

-#### How much does it cost to use Thunkable for Android? {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}
+#### How much does it cost to use Thunkable ✕? {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}

 Thunkable is free to use.
-Thunkable charges a maintenance fee for the use of certain components such as Ads by AdMob and Payment by Stripe
+Thunkable charges a maintenance fee for the use of certain components such as Ads by AdMob and Payment by Stripe.

 **I am a Thunkable iOS user.
 What happened to the Thunkable iOS platform?
 Can I import my projects?**